Tropical Park: Santa's Enchanted Forest

 Annually, from early November through the beginning of January, Santa's Enchanted Forest took over a large part of Tropical Park until 2019.
 The holiday event featured six million lights, a giant Christmas tree, and carnival rides.

+Christmas Wonderland

+After Santa's Enchanted Forest relocated, the area that was home to the carnival was replaced with a very similar annually celebrated holiday event that opens from November to January.
+Christmas Wonderland first opened in 2023 and still celebrates the holidays with carnival rides, a big LED Ferris wheel, food stands, and millions of lights.